nauwonki/ria-chal/README.md

 ## Assumptions and trade-offs

-Some assumptions made were that the exchange rates are accurate and up to date and the flat, percentage and fxmarkup fees;
+Some assumptions made were that the exchange rates are accurate and up to date; and the flat, percentage and fxmarkup fees are estimated and not real.

 Some trade-offs were: no authentication and not being able to actually transfer money.